 - Site community health worker

-Careers in global health are not only rewarding, but are promising careers.
+Careers in global public health are not only rewarding, but also promising.
 According to the Bureau of Labor Statistics, there is a predicted growth rate of 17% for health educators and community health workers.

 Drexel Dornsife provides a world-class education that provides students with the skill set to enter the workforce immediately upon graduation.
 According to a survey of Drexel graduates, 94% are working or enrolled in graduate or professional education, while 93% of those working full-time were satisfied with their position.
 And 47.8% of Co-op participants working full-time had received a job offer from a Co-op employer.
 For more graduate and employment statistics visit the Co-op website.